ansost/CaSpaSyn/README.md

 </details>-->

 This repository features the code and data of the projects with a quantitative analysis.
-The `acceptability study` presents results on acceptability ratings of pronominal and active constructions for psych verbs in Catalan and Spanish.
-The `scetch study` presents results from prompt written elicitation of psych verbs in Catalan and Spanish.
+The [**Acceptability Study**](https://github.com/ansost/CaSpaSyn/tree/b68816d030e458fb4fe3a9fa65e3677559b944bf/acceptability_study) presents results on acceptability ratings of pronominal and active constructions for psych verbs in Catalan and Spanish.
+The [**Scetch Study**](https://github.com/ansost/CaSpaSyn/tree/b68816d030e458fb4fe3a9fa65e3677559b944bf/scetch_study) presents results from prompt written elicitation of psych verbs in Catalan and Spanish.
 An abstract, slides and more information can be found in the README of the respective folders.
 Each of the folders contains a `code` and a `data` folder containing the respective files for the project.
 > There is a HTML file of the analysis to facilitate reading.